28

 Chris Pepper

-Chris Pepper is Consultant Cardiologist and Electrophysiologist at Leeds Teaching Hospitals NHS Trust and Clinical Director of Cardiorespiratory medicine.
-He has been Involved with Micra since the European launch and is a Micra training faculty member.
-His research interests include participation in multicentre studies of catheter ablation for AF, alternate site pacing and the role of leadless pacing.
+Dr Chris Pepper is Consultant Cardiologist and Electrophysiologist at Leeds Teaching Hospitals NHS Trust and Clinical Director of Cardiorespiratory Medicine, UK.
+His research interests include participation in multi-centre studies of catheter ablation for AF, alternate site pacing and the role of leadless pacing.

 Clemens Steinwender